jwodder/reponews/README.rst

         When false (the default), activity performed by the authenticated user is not reported.

+    ``affiliated`` : table
+        A subtable describing what types of repository activity to fetch & track for repositories affiliated with the authenticated user.
+The table's keys are the same as the boolean keys of ``[reponews.activity]``.

+    ``repo`` : table
+        A subtable describing what types of repository activity to fetch & track for specific repositories or repositories belonging to a given user/organization.
+The keys of the subtable must be of the form ``"owner/name"`` (for a specific repository) or ``"owner/*"`` (for all repositories belonging to a given user/organization), and the values must be subtables with the same boolean keys as ``[reponews.activity]``.

+    When determining the activity to fetch & track for a repository ``owner/name``, each setting is looked up in the relevant tables in the following order, from highest precedence to lowest precedence:

+    1. ``[reponews.activity.repo."owner/name"]``
+    2. ``[reponews.activity.repo."owner/*"]``
+    3. ``[reponews.activity.affiliated]`` (if the repository is affiliated with the authenticated user)
+    4. ``[reponews.activity]``

 ``repos`` : table
     A subtable describing what repositories to track.
 This table may contain the following keys: